Yang Style Workshop - Downton

 If you main interest is an active and robust activity that is both stimulating and enjoyable, and includes partner connection practices, then this style is for you.
 Join us for a many and varied curriculum of Tai Chi study that is specifically designed for beginners to enjoy and develop.
 More advance students can use the techniques learnt here to deepen their understanding of principles and so improve their practice.

-The workshop is divided into a morning session studying hand forms and afternoon session for sword/sabre forms.
+The workshop is divided into a morning session for all students wanting to practice hand or weapons forms, and an afternoon session for sword/sabre forms.

 Morning session 10am to 12.30pm £30